-With four restaurants across Edinburgh, noodles are not far away!
+With three restaurants across Edinburgh, noodles are not far away!

 [this content is sponsored by wagamama]

-Whether you're craving chow mein, chop suey or sweet and sour, Edinburgh has a great range of Chinese restaurants suiting every style and budget.
-Here are a few of our favourites:
+Whether you're craving chow mein, chop suey or sweet & sour, Edinburgh has a great range of Chinese restaurants suiting every style and budget:

 "Come for the name, stay for the food" claims the website for Karen's Unicorn.
 There's no doubt that the unusual title pulls some curious punters through its doors, but its reputation for good Chinese food is also well known among locals and regulars.